cloudbees-days/cloudbees-field-workshops/labs/rolloutTargeting/rolloutTargeting.md

 3. Edit the older condition that became the `else` block such that the sidebar flag value will be **False**.
 The experiment modifications should be appear similar to the below image.

 4. Apply the experimentation changes through clicking **Update Audience**.
-5. Navigate to the microblog websiteto test the configuration logic.
+5. Navigate to the microblog website to test the configuration logic.
 * Log in with the username `admin` and the password `admin` and then navigate back to the homepage.
 The sidebar should be hidden!
 * Log out, and sign in with the username `betauser` and `betauser` password.
 Upon, navigating back to the homepage the sidebar is now displayed, as we configured it to be _only for Beta Users_.